CISecurity/ControlsAssessmentSpecification/control-18/control-18.4.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - N/A
+	* - Network
-	  - N/A
+	  - Protect
 	  - 3

 Dependencies
 ------------
-* Sub-control 2.1: Maintain Inventory of Authorized Software
+* Safeguard 18.1: Establish and Maintain a Penetration Testing Program

 Inputs
 -----------
-#.
-The list of authorized software
-#.
-Third-party component inventory (possibly from your automated build systems)
+#. :code:`GV53`: Penetration Testing Program Documentation
+#. :code:`GV54`: Most Recent External Penetration Report
+#. :code:`GV55`: Most Recent Internal Penetration Report

 Operations
 ----------
 #.
-Enumerate all third-party components in the inventory
+Check Input 1 :code:`GV53` to determine if it incluces an enterprise process for validating security measures after a penetration test
 	#.
-For each component, verify:
+If the process exists, M1 = 1
 	#.
-Latest component is being used
+If the process does not exist, M1 = 0
 #.
-The component is explicitly trusted by the organization
+Using the findings from both Input 2 :code:`GV54` an Input 3 :code:`GV55`, as applicable, identify and enumerate security measures that required modification (M2)
 #.
-Enumerate compliant components
+For each security measure identified in Operation 2, check if modifications have been made
 	#.
-Enumerate non-compliant components
+Identify and enumerate security measures that have been modified per the enterprise's defined process (M3)
+	#.
+Identify and enumerate security measures not yet modified per the enterprise's defined process (M4)

 Measures
 --------
-* M1 = List of all third-party components being used
+* M1 = Output of Operation 1
-* M2 = List of all third-party components that are up-to-date and explicitly trusted
-* M3 = List of all third-party components that are not up-to-date or not explicitly trusted
-* M4 = Count of third-party components being used (count of M1)
+* M2 = Count of security measures requiring modification
-* M5 = Count of third-party components that are up-to-date and explicitly trusted (count of M2)
+* M3 = Count of security measures requiring modification that are properly addressed
-* M6 = Count of third-party components that are not up-to-date or not explicitly trusted (count of M3)
+* M4 = Count of security measures requiring modification that are not yet addressed

 Metrics
 -------

-Coverage
+* If M1 is 0, this safeguard receives a failing score.
+The other metrics don't apply.

+Compliance
 ^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of compliant third-party components to the total number of third-party components
+	  - | The percentage of security measures requiring modification that have
-	    | in use
+	    | been properly addressed
 	* - **Calculation**
-	  - :code:`M5 / M4`
+	  - :code:`M3 / M2`

 .. history
 .. authors